click on the menu below to navigate this site

 Port Angeles Video

 Two firsts occurred today.
 It was the very first time I have landed my airplane in Washington State.
 The second was we turned our first corner on our circumnavigation of the contiguous United States of America.
-Think of the USA as a square, which it isn"t but just for the sake of my explanation think of it as a square.
-Today Julia and I turn right at the top left-hand corner of the USA.
+Think of the USA as a square, which it isn't, but just for the sake of my explanation think of it as a square.
+Today, Julia and I turned right at the top left-hand corner of the USA.
 Our general direction of flight will be easterly from now on until we reach the east coast.

-From Julia: We left Astoria in more cloudy foggy weather.
-At least, we had slept better in a motel than in the tent.
-The plane took off into the clouds and we stayed in clouds for the whole two hours of the journey.
+From Julia: We left Astoria in more cloudy, foggy weather.
+At least we had slept better in a motel than in the tent.
+The plane took off into the clouds, and we stayed in clouds for the whole two hours of the journey.
 I find it is very strange and scary to be in a small space flying up several thousand feet in the air, but having no idea what is around you and trusting that the air controller is keeping you clear from obstacles with their radar.
-And as we fly the engine noises change slightly, which my rational mind knows is normal but my scary-cat mind thinks means serious trouble.
+And as we fly, the engine noises change slightly, which my rational mind knows is normal, but my scared-cat mind thinks means serious trouble.
 I find myself glancing at the instruments and expecting to see them start whizzing out of control as the propeller sputters to a halt and the plane spins into a violent descent.
-At that point, I decide to close my eyes again and start getting back into my audible book or even worse valium.
+At that point, I decide to close my eyes again and start getting back into my audiobook or even worse, Valium.

-Anyway, despite my terror, we landed without problem and were able travel via the wonderful safety of a car to Clallam Bay, Washington.
+Anyway, despite my terror, we landed without problems and were able to travel via the wonderful safety of a car to Clallam Bay, Washington.
 It was a beautiful drive with lots of flowers and wild foxgloves at the sides of the road.

 Saturday, July 5, 2008: Clallam Bay, Washington

-Today we shared stories with other guests, staying at the bed and breakfast, while eating our eggs.
+Today we shared stories with other guests staying at the bed and breakfast while eating our eggs.
 I always find this part of staying at a guest house the most fun.
 Julia told me it reminded her of an English novel where people were taking the grand tour and meeting each other over meals.
-For me it is just interesting to get to know new people and sharing their stories.
+For me, it is just interesting to get to know new people and share their stories.

 Cape Flattery Video